 Despite knowing he couldn't go on forever, the news of Elmore Leonard's death is truly

 saddening, partly because he went on so long, partly because he did it so well, and partly because he was so matter-of-fact, humble, and good humoured about his success.
-He was the perfect of example who laboured at his craft until the world caught up to his talent, and then kept labouring, unspolied by his success.
-It was a marvelous run, what every pulp writer might have dreamed about.
+He was the perfect of example of a writer who laboured at his craft until the world caught up to his talent, and then kept labouring, unspoiled by his success.
+It was a marvelous run, the kind every pulp writer might have dreamed about.
 And if he were underappreciated in his early

-years, he was perhaps over-hyped as mainstream literary people caught up, but if he were, he deserved it.
+years, he was perhaps over-hyped as mainstream literary people caught up.
+But if that were true, he certainly deserved it.

-him at the NFT, 'call me Dutch', he said, and after his lecture when he signed my copy of the
+him at the NFT.
+'Call me Dutch', he said, and after his lecture when he signed my copy of his

-Complete Western Stories I hadnt yet realised it would be the best book
+Complete Western Stories, I hadnt yet realised that it would be the best book

-I'd read that year.
-The last thing I wrote about him and his was this essay on Hombre, here on New Year's Day.
+I'd read all that year.
+The last thing I wrote about him was this essay on Hombre, here on New Year's Day.
 He will be sorely missed.

 'And are they shooting down the angels?
 You can bet your life they are They're irresistible targets, yeah For any shooting star' -John Stewart (1939-2008)